 Con 1: Too much homework can be harmful.

 Just like other muscles in the human body, the brain too is prone to exhaustion.
 Just like adults, children also need a time-out for chilling out.
+In such situations, a reliable assignment help service can come in handy.
 One survey poll done in California found out that huge amounts of homework take a toll on students’ health.
 Also, this huge amount of out-of-class assignments leads to cheating.
 In the poll, 43% of parents admitted to doing homework themselves and students confessed that they engaged in different malpractices to complete their assignments.

 Con 2: Homework disadvantages for low-income students.